yoshito-n-students/gazebo_intermodel_joints/README.md

 ## Why is this plugin required?
 **Reason 1: Nested model does not work**
-The following defition does not work with ros_control because [gazebo_ros_control plugin](http://wiki.ros.org/gazebo_ros_control) does not support this use case.
+The following definition does not work with ros_control because [gazebo_ros_control plugin](http://wiki.ros.org/gazebo_ros_control) does not support this use case.
 ```xml
 <model name="mobile_manipulator">
     <include>